 At age 50, Belle thought she was too young to have bowel cancer.
 She urges people aged 50-74 to do the test – it could save your life.

-The now 54-year-old IT Project Manager was diagnosed with stage two bowel cancer in 2014.
+The IT Project Manager was diagnosed with stage two bowel cancer in 2014.